DSVAE: Interpretable Disentangled Representation for Synthetic Speech Detection: Introduction

 Several methods have been proposed for detecting synthetic speech~\cite{tssdnet_2021,subband_cqcc_mlp_19, eightfeatures_mlp_21,spec_cqcc_resnet_se_27,spec_vgg_sincnet_28, fft_cnn_29,li2021replay}.
-Some of the methods for synthetic speech detection either use hand-crafted features such as \gls{lfccs} and \gls{cqccs}~\cite{asvspoof19}, the time-domain speech signal~\cite{tssdnet_2021} or an image representation~\cite{rs2010} of the speech signal~\cite{spec_vgg_sincnet_28,spec_cnn_telefor,acm_21_logspec}.
-These methods have shown promising detection accuracy but lack in interpretability.
-By interpretability we mean that the method provides reasoning for the decision it makes instead of considering the method as a black box~\cite{explainable_ai_2022}.
-Kien~\etal argued that representations produced by a neural network are interpretable by humans only if they are discriminative w.r.t one attribute/characteristic~\cite{disentagled_representation}.
-For example, in speech synthesis, if one of the representation controls only the accent of the speech signal and a different instance of this representation generates a different accent in speech, then the representation is discriminative w.r.t only one attribute \ie accent.
+These methods have shown promising detection accuracy but lack in interpretability/explainability.
+By interpretability we mean that the method provides reasoning for the decision it makes~\cite{explainable_ai_2022}.
+Kien~\etal~ argued that representations produced by a neural network are interpretable by humans only if they are discriminative w.r.t one attribute (characteristic) ~\cite{disentagled_representation}.
+For example, in speech synthesis, if one of the representation controls only the accent of the speech signal and a different instance of this representation generates a different accent in speech, then the representation is discriminative w.r.t only one attribute \ie~accent.